AnzeoCifer/MBtech/Caching.md

       * As the name suggests we randomly select an item and discard it from the cache to make space whenever necessary.
       * This is an unordered eviction without a proper pattern, thus it is a risk to use this policy.
+## Final thoughts
+Caching is a method used to increase the efficiency of the system by reducing the latency of the process.
+This is done via using a local, but faster, memory.
+There are various techniques that can be used for the purpose of caching, based on which further methods of caching can be created.
+As for which caching technique is most suitable, it is completely based on the requirement of the user.

 ## References